bogdanvuk/rst/examples/doktorat/source/index.rst

     The example DT used to discuss the |NTE| operation. |th| and |w| are displayed for all nodes, first in decimal format and then in the fixed point representation immediately below.

 First it will be shown how a single instance gets classified by the example DT using the Classifier module.
 For an example the instance :math:`\mathbf{x}=[0.4534,0.4234]` will be used.
-As the :num:`Figure #fig-dt-classifier-bd` shows, the instance is first input to the :math:`NTE_1`
+As the :num:`Figure #fig-dt-classifier-bd` shows, the instance is first input to the :math:`\textrm{NTE}_1`, with the selected node ID 0, since the root node is the only possible choice for the first DT level.

 Training Set Memory